OSVR/OSVR-Core/plugins/unifiedvideoinertialtracker/README.md

 - General: See `Assumptions.h` and `@todo` in code
 - Be able to operate in IMU-only mode (as VideoIMUFusion did), essentially just passing through the IMU data.
 - Multiple optical targets per body.
 - Figure out why room calibration sometimes (seemingly randomly) is a rather prolonged struggle.
+(Seems to be better since changing to use more RANSAC iterations, converting the OpenCV poses to Eigen poses differently, and thus doing the pinhole flip differently, but it's again, seemingly randomly...)
 - Slide-joint target (the rear target of the HDK) - modeling a target with one linear (or one linear and one rotational) degree of freedom from the body.
 - Update IMU code to have IMU hold a yaw drift state variable that is autocalibrated (like the beacon positions are)
 - Multi-camera tracking.